Upper Year Research Projects and Experiential Courses

 The literature review project is an opportunity for students to get acquainted with the process of doing library-based scientific research.
 Instead of presenting conclusions acquired through experiments or studies, this project is focused on generating a report by analyzing many relevant papers in a specific field.
 Students will use multiple literature sources to gather information and write their own conclusions.
 Students will create a poster that will be presented to the department, give an oral presentation to faculty and students, and finally, generate a written report of the work they carried out throughout the year.

 Literature reviews can be supervised by any faculty member in the Department of Physics & Astronomy.
 Very occasionally, literature review students have been supervised by faculty outside the department with connections to physics (see list of possible departments under 'Senior Research Project' above).
 Any supervisor outside of Physics & Astronomy must be approved by the course coordinator before registration can proceed.
+This course is a full year course.

 Physics Teaching Placement - Physics 3ET3